eleonorsrr/MeteotrAPP/README.md

 ### 🎼 Chord Arrangement Panel
-The bottom section of the interface provides a space for arranging and modifying the chord progression:
+The bottom section of the interface provides a space for arranging and modifying the chord progression (for a maximum of 8 chords:

 - **Drag & Drop:** Rearrange selected chords manually.
 - ⚡ **Shuffle Feature:** Randomizes the order of selected chords for spontaneous inspiration.